Home Music Row Report | Music Reviews | Book Reviews | Paid Content | Contact

 During February, 2024 Stacy Harris took the Dignity Pledge, welcomed by the Dignity Index Team as "clearly someone who values the power of dignity."

-Also in 2024, Stacy continues to assist Consumer Reports research team as a products rating partner as conscientiously plays a critical role in helping to insure the integrity of CR's 8,000 independent ratings and reviews.
+Also in 2024, Stacy Harris continues to assist Consumer Reports research team as a products rating partner as conscientiously plays a critical role in helping to insure the integrity of CR's 8,000 independent ratings and reviews.

-Stacy Harris rounds out her philanthropic efforts and service to her community through Vanderbilt University's global alumni network.
+Stacy rounds out her philanthropic efforts and service to her community through Vanderbilt University's global alumni network.
 A member of Vanderbilt University's Alumni Career Adviser Network, Stacy Harris volunteers her time and advice to university students in search of career advice that they find useful as they pursue their career paths.

-Stacy is blessed with the choice of working either within or outside of the once conventional, now drastically-altered, music industry business models, on her terms, as she continues to reserve the option of easing into the semi-retirement she has so richly earned.
+Stacy Harris is blessed with the choice of working either within or outside of the once conventional, now drastically-altered, music industry business models, on her terms, as she continues to reserve the option of easing into the semi-retirement she has so richly earned.

 Now that you know everything about Stacy- well, almost everything (e.g., she is a recovering trypanophobiac)- click here to return to her home page.